codaxy/cxjs/README.md

 CxJS, or simply Cx, is a feature-rich JavaScript framework for building complex web front-ends, such as BI tools, dashboards and admin apps.
-Modern frameworks such as React and Angular provide an excellent base for building UI components, however, components and many other things are left to the developer.
-CxJS tries to fill that gap.
+Modern frameworks such as React and Angular provide an excellent base for building UI components, however, component implementation and many other aspects are left to the developer.
+CxJS tries to fill that gap and provide the all necessary ingredients required for modern web applications.

-CxJS uses React (or React compatible library) for DOM manipulation and offers many high-level UI related features on top of it:
+CxJS uses React (or a React compatible library) for DOM manipulation and offers many high-level, UI related, features on top of it:

 - widgets
     - form elements ([DateTimeField](https://cxjs.io/docs/widgets/date-time-fields), [LookupField](https://cxjs.io/docs/widgets/lookup-fields), [ColorField](https://cxjs.io/docs/widgets/color-fields))